Smengerl/mp3_doorbell/readme.md

 - can be used as audio output device for any automation in home assistant - not limited to doorbell usecase
 - provide your own sounds via MP3 SD card
 - support for doorbell light including light effects when ringing
-- Integrated into home assistant via ESP home so that you can use the doorbell to trigger subsequent actions and automations
+- State and events exposed in home assistant via ESP home so that you can use the doorbell to trigger subsequent actions and automations
-- low cost hardware <10 USD
+- low cost hardware of about 10 USD
 - optional 5V power supply including double USB C port
 - Example code provided (e.g. trigger camera snapshot)